(written 9 Feb. 2013 as an update to students in South Dakota and Florida)

 The energy-efficient way of heating bath water in the sun (on days it doesn’t rain), in a large tub covered in plastic sheeting—mine was cut from my mattress packaging—held securely by a long strip of rubber commonly used to tie parcels to bicycle racks.

-The rhythm of pumping clean water from a borehole, or of hauling it up, hand over hand, from a well, carefully winding the rope in a coil on the ground without ever letting hold of the 10-liter bucket of water making its ascent.
+The rhythm of pumping clean water from a borehole, or of hauling it up, hand over hand, from a well, carefully winding the rope in a coil on the ground without ever losing hold of the 10-liter bucket of water making its ascent.

 Gathering stems of long, wheat-like grass from the soccer pitch, and weaving the strands together to make a handheld broom.